All Episodes

 Him and my other son, my son even said it.

-I mean the babies call me mommy, he calls me mama.
+I mean, the babies call me mommy.

-He said mama would have a stroke.
+He said, Mama would have a stroke.

-He told my husband that.
+He called my husband that.

 Well, Velma, listen, Velma, Velma, Velma.

-I gotta let you go, Velma.
+I got to let you go, Velma.

 What's going on, sir?